Tropic of Capricorn:

 By the 1930’s, Brazil’s social democratic government led by the young firebrand Luis Carlos Prestes had forged strong economic ties with their follow social democrats in Berlin and Vienna.
 With much more lax enforcement of labor laws, Brazil attracted German investment that helped spark industrial growth in its southern states.
 German airships flew regular routes to Brazil, and the Middle European bloc extended favorable terms to imports of Brazil’s sugar, cotton and textiles as well as coffee, helping to diversify the economy.

-The Brazilian Navy, meanwhile, grew very close to its North American counterpart thanks to an influential U.S. Navy mission.
+The Brazilian Navy, meanwhile, grew very close to the High Seas Fleet, purchasing everything from new fast battleships through destroyers and airships from German builders.
+They also built a relationship with their North American counterpart thanks to an influential U.S. Navy mission.
 The fleet’s older battleships built in British yards before and after the First Great War went to the United States for thorough modernization along the same lines as U.S. Navy ships.
-And Brazil purchased new aircraft, cruisers and destroyers in the United States.
+And Brazil purchased new aircraft and cruisers in the United States.

 When the Second Great War broke out in Europe, Brazil declared her neutrality in concert with the United States.
 Cut off from their German trading partners, Brazilian businesses began laying off workers and exports piled up in dockside warehouses.
 But even as the economy suffered, the Prestes government refused to consider intervention in European affairs.
 Brazil had no formal alliance with either Germany or Austria, and only an informal understanding with the United States for cooperation against any attempt by outside powers to gain a foothold in the Western Hemisphere.
 Most Brazilians sympathized with the Central Powers and hoped for their victory, but few wished to actively aid their cause.
 The Argentine surprise attack of September 1940 changed that calculation, plunging an unwilling Brazil into the world conflict.